eytanohana/Graph-Algorithms/README.md

 Additionally edges can be weighted which in the case of nav systems can be represent some sort of measure for how long the road (edge) from point a to point b is, which can take in to account physical distance, traffic conditions, and other factors.

 In graph theory, vertices can accessed by computing a graph traversal.
 A graph traversal is an algorithm that "visits" each vertex in the graph.
 All types of traversal gives a specific order in which each vertex is visited.
+Two simple types of traversals in a graph are paths and cycles.
+A path is sequence of non-repeating vertices connected by unique edges.
+A cycle is a path where the start and end vertices are the same.

+An important property of graphs to discuss before further discussing traversals is the concept of graph connectivity.
+Two vertices *u* and *v* are connected if there exists a path between them.

 * Basic Traversals - Topological Sort